 The valley towers with the Talkeetna range on one side and the continually growing Chugach range on the other.
-As soon as you enter this lowland you look up to terraced walls carved by glaciers that are spotted with giant batholiths, formed from from cooled magma deep in the Earth’s crust.
+As soon as you enter into the lowland you look up to terraced walls carved by glaciers that are spotted with giant batholiths, formed from from cooled magma deep in the Earth’s crust.
 The glaciers responsible for these carvings are the Matanuska and Knik Glaciers.
 These rivers of ice were once thousands of feet higher and longer than they are today.

-These slow moving glaciers scraped away at the rocky mountain sides, hence, leaving behind the crumbled terrain.
+These slow moving glaciers scraped away at the rocky mountain sides, hence, leaving behind the current crumbled terrain.
 This terrain is made up of clay, rock, and fine ground sediment known as rock flour.
 This rock flour has the ability to form into thixotropic mud, a non-Newtonian substance, as a result, the substance has the characteristics of cornstarch and water.
 This can create a fun hands on science experiment, a spa-like experience, and if not given the proper awareness, a life threatening hazard.

 Water takes the easiest pathway through the ice and over the mud, deluging into the Matanuska River.
-This river is grey in color.
-The waters are thick with a consistency of gritty rock flour that constantly churns with the raging waters.
+The waters are thick with a consistency of gritty rock flour that constantly churns with the raging waters, creating a grey appearance in color.
 The river lets down into the valley, braiding itself with the easily erosive shorelines.

 Volcanism once opened the earth here and oozed magma until it slowly cooled layer by layer until a plug was created.
-The 2,000 foot plummet off the southeast facing wall of the head.
-The Matanuska Glacier had sheared this face off of the plug as it moved down the valley thousands of years ago.
+There is a 2,000 foot plummet off the southeast facing wall of the head.
+Once upon a time, the Matanuska Glacier had sheared this face off of the plug as it moved down the valley thousands of years ago.
 You can hike up this volcanic token and reach sprawling views of the Matanuska Glacier spilling out between Mt.
 Wickersham and Mt.
 Marcus Baker.